holgerbrandl/kalasim/docs/userguide/docs/resource.md

 # Resources

 Resources are a powerful way of process interaction.
+Next to [process definitions](component.md#process-definition), resources are usually the most important elements of a simulation.
+Resources allow to model rate-limits which are omnipresent in every business process.

 A resource has always a capacity (which can be zero and even negative).
 This capacity will be specified at time of creation, but can be changed later with `r.capacity = newCapacity`.
 Note that this may lead to requesting components to be honored if possible.